jundalisay/superb/content/en/research/mohammad/quran/sura-072.md

 10. We do not know whether ill is intended for those on earth, or if their Lord intends good- ness for them.

 11. Some of us are righteous, but some of us are less than that; we follow divergent paths.

-12. We realized that we cannot defeat Allah on earth, and that we cannot escape Him by flee- ing.
+12. We realized that we cannot defeat Allah on earth, and that we cannot escape Him by fleeing.

-13. And when we heard the guidance, we be- lieved in it.
+13. And when we heard the guidance, we believed in it.
 Whoever believes in his Lord fears neither loss, nor burden.
 14. Among us are those who are submitting, and among us are the compromisers.
 As for